 The native village huts were left over from RKO's Bird of Paradise (1932).
 The Great Wall was part of the Temple of Jerusalem set for Cecil B. DeMille's Biblical epic The King of Kings (1927).
 The Great Wall set was later reused in Selznick's The Garden of Allah (1936) and finally redressed with Civil War era building fronts, burned and pulled down by a tractor to film the burning of Atlanta munitions warehouses in Gone with the Wind (1939).

 There was more than one model of Kong used in the film.
-There are considerable differences between the Kong on Skull Island and the Kong in New York.
+There are considerable differences between the Kong on the island and the Kong in New York.
 For instance, the Skull Island Kong has a longer face, which the filmmakers thought made the ape look "too human".

 Merian C. Cooper was partially inspired by W. Douglas Burden, who brought the world's first captive Komodo dragons to the Bronx Zoo in 1926.
 Cooper was intrigued how the once mythic, massive predators quickly perished once caged and displayed for the public.